 2. Kea Point Walk to Mueller Glacial Lake

-Kea Point Track starts from the White Horse Hill campground and car park and it is a 2 hour return walk along an easy path, not as rocky as the other track was.
+The Kea Point track starts from the White Horse Hill campground and car park and is a 2 hour return walk on an easy path, at least not as rocky as the other track.

-You can see the track and the campground in these photos.
+You can see the track and the campground below in the photos.

 Map of Kea Point Walk

-You first take the road to the White Horse Hill car park and start walking from there, or you can walk all the way.
+Here is a Kea Point walk map.
+To find the walk, first drive to the White Horse Hill car park where the track starts.
+Or you can walk all the way from Aoraki Mount Cook Village.
 It’s not a long distance.

-This is the dramatic Mueller Lake.
-And as we know the turquoise water colour comes from glacial melted water that contains ground rock.
+This is the dramatic blue Mueller Lake.
+And as we already know, the turquoise color comes from glacial melted water that contains small particles of ground rock.

-From the Kea Point viewpoint there also is a direct view to Mount Cook, the highest mountain in New Zealand and the deep Hooker Valley in front of Mount Cook.
+The Kea Point viewpoint also gives a direct view to Mount Cook itself, the highest peak in New Zealand.
+In front of it is the water-filled Hooker Valley.

-As we stood there we saw parts of the glacier break and fall down so Mueller Glacier is melting too.
-Some more strong-coloured melt waters:
+As we stood there we saw parts of the glacier break out and fall down.
+So this big glacier keeps melting as well.

-After we had finished the Kea Point Track we still walked along the Hooker Valley Track to get a view of Mueller Lake from the other side.
-The track was nice to walk but Kea Point offered a much better view of Mueller Lake.
+After we had finished the Kea Point Track we still walked along the Hooker Valley Track, just to see a glimpse of Mueller Lake from the other side.
+That track, too, was a nice one but the Kea Point gave us a better scenery.

 Where to stay in Aoraki Mount Cook

-The small village offers National Park visitors budget and luxurious accommodation, but since the number of beds is very limited Aoraki Mount Cook has not become a mass tourism destination, far from that and good so.
+It’s a good base for hikes in the national park.
+The small village offers both budget and luxury accommodation, yet the number of beds is limited.
+Aoraki Mount Cook has not become a mass tourism destination which of course is a very positive thing.

-A range of mountain based activities is yet offered in the village.
-You can book a climbing or walking tour, go mountain biking, or you can fish or kayak or take a scenic helicopter flight.
+In the village you can also book a range of mountain based activities like climbing or walking tours, mountain biking, fishing or kayaking, or take a scenic helicopter flight.

-This is frost in the morning in Glentanner Park Centre Mount Cook where we stayed.
-And this is scenery on the road to Glentanner.
+This is frost in the morning at the nearby Glentanner Park Centre Mount Cook where we stayed.
+And below you can see what it looks like on the road from Aoraki Mount Cook Village:

-Glentanner also was one of the few places in New Zealand countryside where we met and talked with foreign visitors.
-Our campervan had run out of gas and we had to cook in the common kitchen together with Chinese families, Swiss climbers and German kayakers, some of them to mention.
+Our campervan had run out of gas so we cooked our dinner in the common kitchen together with Chinese families, Swiss climbers and German kayakers, great fun that too.

 More on New Zealand Travel

-This post on Short Walks in Mount Cook National Park was a part (post number 8) of our New Zealand South Island round trip.
-You will find all other posts on my New Zealand road trip main page:
+The story about the walks in Mount Cook National Park was a part (post number 8) of our New Zealand South Island road trip.
+You will find the other posts on the road trip main page: